ICST-Technion/ESP32_MicroPython_Examples/MicroPython_Audio/MicroPython_Audio_commentary.md

 filesystem using the built in open folder option in thonny in the top left corner ), and run the code using this file.

+** Keep in mind that the code has specific audio configurations for the audio file we used, in case you want to use an audio file with different settings ( [32,64 bit] or different sample rate ...) you might need need to change the code configuration.

 Resources and websites:

 1.https://www.chatgpt.com/ 2.https://www.perplexity.ai/